 Seriously.
 Think about the number of people you meet at a conference or mid-size event.
 It’s a lot of people.
 And unless you’re a cyborg super robot, you probably have a tricky time placing a face to a name when you’re back home and settling in to send out those follow up messages.
 Get a snapshot of your face that embodies the type of experience this new contact will have when they visit your outlets.

 Believe it or not, people still enjoy talking on the phone.
 I know, I KNOW, RIGHT?!
 Now notice that I didn’t say include your cell phone number.
 You don’t have to do that.
 I promise.
 For a long time I carried two versions of my business card around with me; one with + one without the phone number.
 Inevitably they were doled out to people who needed my phone number but didn’t get it and vice versa.
 I personally use a Google Voice number.
 You can forward the calls to your personal cell number to answer.
 There’s also a Google Voice app you can use to view voicemail transcripts and text messages (yep, they can text ya!).

 We don’t need your full mailing address, but it’s a smart idea to place your major metropolitan area or state, province, or country.
 This gives the new contact a gentle courtesy that an 8am call from the east coast to someone in LA is DEFINITELY going straight to voicemail to be answered after a cup, or two, of coffee.

 KEEP IT CLEAN

-A simple, clean design is always going work.
+A simple, clean design is always going to work.
 Always.
-You want the most important info front and center.
+You want the most important information front and center.
 The last thing you want to do is put too much style on it, losing your name, outlet links, etc in the shuffle of funkadelia.
 I highly recommend a white background and black for a majority of the text you choose to include.
 Spunk it up with maybe your name or your title in a color that fits the color scheme they’ll experience when they visit your site or social platforms.